AERodgers/plugin_AERoPlot/README.md

 There are no detailed instructions yet, but I will produce these in time along with a more comprehensive list of the plugin's functionality.

 For now,  I recommend you just to muck around with it.
+You can use small the sample datasets provided.
+Alternatively, if you set the table number / address as 0 in the input settings menu, this will load the Peterson and Barney (1952) data.
+Use the columns "IPA", "Type", and "Sex" to filter the data.
 And - of course - if you find any bugs or have any suggestions for improvements, please do let me know.

 Known issues / future plans: